Check out our awesome specials happening now!

 We periodically send out newsletters featuring informative topics, specials, schedule updates and more.
-Here’s our latest news featuring a July food drive special and a sale on select Chinese herbal medicine products.
+Most months we also have a special.
+Here’s our latest news & monthly special.

 Q: What does acupuncture feel like?
 Do the needles hurt?
 A: When the acupuncturist places your needles it is common to feel a little pinch, mild sting or dull achy sensation.
 It should not be painful.
 Some people are more sensitive than others, so we adjust our technique and the gauge of needles according to each person’s response.
 We’ve needled many nervous first-timers and their responses are most commonly “that’s it?
 I barely felt anything!”.

 Q: Can you treat my back or hip pain if I’m seated in a recliner with my clothes on?
 Don’t you need to put the needle exactly where I’m feeling pain?
 A: Low back pain, hip pain and sciatica are a few of the most common conditions we treat in our practice.
 These conditions tend to respond extremely well to acupuncture, even when no needles are placed at the site of pain.
 Amazingly, there are acupuncture points located all over the body which are indicated for conditions occurring elsewhere.
 We specialize in a distal style of needling and have extensive clinical experience effectively treating all types of conditions with this method.